-The Awarding Organisation, through EV monitoring and other mechanisms must
+The Awarding Organisation, through EV monitoring and other mechanisms must ensure:

 - that a strategy is developed and deployed for the ongoing Awarding Organisation monitoring of the Centre.
 This strategy must be based on an active risk assessment of the Centre.
-In particular the strategy must identify the learner's, assessors and Internal Verifier sampling strategy to be deployed and the rationale behind this - that the Centre's internal quality assurance processes are effective in learner's assessment - that sanctions are applied to a Centre where necessary and that corrective actions are taken by the Centre and monitored by the Awarding Organisation/EV - that reviews of Awarding Organisation's external auditing arrangements are undertaken
+In particular the strategy must identify the learner's, assessors and Internal Verifier sampling strategy to be deployed and the rationale behind this - that the Centre's internal quality assurance processes are effective in learner's assessment - that sanctions are applied to a Centre where necessary and that corrective actions are taken by the Centre and monitored by the Awarding Organisation/EV - that reviews of Awarding Organisation's external auditing arrangements are undertaken seb060914G:\LT\PD\NVQ COMPETENCE\NVQ PATHWAYS\9781446911600\NVQ\COMP\L3\ICEIP1\9781446911600\NVQ\COMP\L3\ICEIP1.DOC.1-1105/1

-September 2014
+October 2014

-For more information on Edexcel and BTEC qualifications please visit our websites: www.edexcel.com and www.btec.co.uk
+For more information on Edexcel and BTEC qualifications please visit our website: www.edexcel.com